 - 1-on-1 connection – most personal tactic

-- quickest way to get attention and qualify the lead
+- the quickest way to get attention and qualify the lead

 - multiple channels (cold-emailing, -messaging on social media, -calling)